 Incomplete data, duplicate data, or incorrect data can be extremely damaging, and it can negatively impact business analysis and predictions.
 This in turn can impact effective business decision-making both in the short and long run.

 Data Validation Process

-The process of data validation involves introducing multiple checks into a system or into reports that work to ensure logical data consistency – both at the input stage and also in data storage.
+In the realm of artificial intelligence, machine learning is a subset that focuses on a particular The process of data validation involves introducing multiple checks into a system or into reports that work to ensure logical data consistency – both at the input stage and also in data storage.